khyatimahajan/Community-Connect-Platform/README.md

 You can also install mongoDB compass to explore and manage MongoDB data easily [MongoDB-Compass](https://www.mongodb.com/products/compass)

+You can verify the installation by running following commonds on terminal or cmd `npm -v`
+`node -v`

 Doing a `npm install` in the project folder should install all the dependencies and create a folder called `node_modules`. <br>